kaleidawave/kaleidawave.github.io/src/posts/my-rust-infrastructure.md

 I didn't have space but two more crates I have made are: [multiline-term-input](https://crates.io/crates/multiline-term-input), which is a way to break into new lines during console input ([I need a wiz to add Linux support](https://github.com/kaleidawave/multiline-term-input/issues/1)) and [temporary-annex](https://crates.io/crates/temporary-annex) that helps to work with appending data temporarily while reusing **the same** backing (linear) buffer.

 And that is all.
-If you have built or use any cool Rust libraries or additional tools let me know in the comments!
+If you have built or used any cool Rust libraries or additional tools let me know in the comments!